 Fostering Creativity #2

 Promoting intrinsic motivation and problem solving are two areas where educators can foster creativity in students.
 Students are more creative when they see a task as intrinsically motivating, valued for its own sake.
-To promote creative thinking, educators need to identify what motivates their students and structure teaching around it.
-Providing students with a choice

 Fostering Creativity #1

 The conventional system of schooling is sometimes seen as “stifling” of creativity.
 The pre-school, kindergarten and early school years are often the only ages where there is an attempt to provide a creativity-friendly, rich, imagination-fostering environment for young children.
-Researchers see the importance of fostering creativity because technology is advancing our society at an unprecedented

 Challenge Creativity

 Everyone has creative abilities that operate all the time.
 You can enhance your creativity by surrounding yourself with diverse stimuli that is changed regularly.
 Diverse and changing stimuli promote creativity because they get multiple behaviors competing with each other.
-To boost your creative output, capture your new ideas as they occur, challenge yourself in order

 Creativity Myth #2

 Our creative potential is nearly shut down by early schooling.
 Teachers are the first to admit this.
 In kindergarten, all the kids are artists and inventors.
 Starting in the first grade, the kids have to work all the time.
 There’s no more time for fun, because there’s so much they’ve got to learn.
-They’re rarely
+They’re rarely allowed to daydream any more.
+It’s a wonder that any of them ever grow up to be artists or inventors.

 Creativity Myth #1

 If creativity is so accessible, what’s holding us back?
 When a group of people are asked, “Please raise your hand if you consider yourself to be creative,” – why do only a few hands go up?
 Why are corporate leaders, government officials, politicians, crime fighters, teachers, and parents all starving for new ideas?
-Why are
+Why are art, music, and literature in the hands of a tiny fraction of the population–while the rest are mere spectators?